Practice Routines

 When practicing the draw DO NOT rush the speed.
 Work for smoothness and economy of motion.
 Speed will come naturally.
 If you have no real experience in drawing start with an empty pistol until the motions are imprinted on your muscles.

-Draw, snap, change magazine, and point in - 10 repetitions
+Draw, sight, snap, and scan, tac reload, and point in - 10 repetitions

 Rifle Range Drills